VirtoCommerce/vc-module-customer/docs/create-and-manage-employee.md

 1. The user navigates to User Information screen and selects the account type from the drop down list;
 1. The system provides three default types :

+      1. Customer;
       1. Manager;
       1. Administrator.
 1. After selecting the account type, the user saves the changes;
 1. The selected account type will be applied to the user.

+**Important**: The Customer does not have access to the admin tool.
+Only Manager and Administrator account types can have access to the admin tool.

 #### Add Account Type Value